USNavalResearchLaboratory/turboWAVE/docs/gpgpu-RHEL-amd.rst

 #.
 Install AMD ROCm

 	* Perform internet search to find the installation instructions and carry out.
+As of this writing the simplest way appears to be to use the script ``rocminstall.py``, see `<https://github.com/srinivamd/rocminstaller>`_.
 	* Be sure to test the installation per the installation instructions.
 	* This may involve multiple restarts.